microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_TerminateThreads" class="anchor"></a>:leftwards_arrow_with_hook: TerminateThreads Request

 The request terminates the threads with the given ids.
+Clients should only call this request if the capability 'supportsTerminateThreadsRequest' is true.

 ```typescript
 interface TerminateThreadsRequest extends Request {